JeffersonLab/archiver-request/readme.md

 # Compile the front-end assets with laravel mix
 docker exec -it archiver-request-web-1  npx mix

+# Get a bash shell in the container
+docker exec -it archiver-request-web-1  /bin/bash

 # to view terminal log files
 docker compose logs
 ```

 The application can now be accessed at http://localhost

+Email generated in testing will go to mailpit with `.env.example` default settings and may be viewed at http://localhost:8025/

 ### Mya groups list